Footbodds Logo

 Disciplinary Analysis

-Yellow card distribution shows that 95.0% of all disciplinary actions were cautions, averaging 0.83 yellow cards per match.
-Red cards accounted for 5.0% of total disciplinary actions, with an average of 0.04 red cards per match.
-The team recorded 119 total fouls, averaging 5.17 fouls per match, which provides context for the disciplinary patterns observed.
+Yellow card distribution shows that 100.0% of all disciplinary actions were cautions, averaging 0.74 yellow cards per match.
+The team recorded 127 total fouls, averaging 4.10 fouls per match, which provides context for the disciplinary patterns observed.

 Overall, the disciplinary record of Sporting Braga reflects a disciplined approach to match conduct.
 The balance between competitive intensity and disciplinary control shapes the tactical landscape, influencing how the team approaches matches and manages player behavior throughout the season.